Transformers – 1984

 Market Value:

-Notes: Hasbro introduced “Robot Points” in 1984, and Sky Dasher was part of the Power Dashers series, that could be obtained (via Mail Order) by sending in $3 and two robot points.
+Hasbro began their “Robot Points” in 1984, and allowed them to be redeemed for the Power Dashers, who were three Autobot vehicles that could be obtained (via Mail Order).
+All it required was sending in $3 and two Robot Points for one of the Power Dashers.
 The frustrating part was that it was a random draw and you never knew which Power Dasher you were going to get in the mail.

 Time Warrior